PaulWSM80/Odin/01-foundations/03-js-foundations/01-variables-and-operators/README.md

-# The Odin Project - Foundations: Variables and Operators
+# The Odin Project - Foundations: JS Variables and Operators

 ## Introduction